Idhayam (film): Release and reception

 Idhayam was released on 6 September 1991.
 N. Krishnaswamy of The Indian Express stated, "[T]he unimaginative, half-baked and immature treatment of the story often invites derision."
 About the cast performances, he said, "Murali, who is more accustomed to action films does not seem to fit into the role [of] the inwardly harried student ...
 Newface Hira, who has little to do except look serenely at everything around her, is well cast."
 Krishnaswamy added that Chinni Jayanth was "vibrant as the comedian".

 Legacy

 Idhayam performed well at the box office, and has since attained cult status in Tamil cinema.
 Kathir also "carved a niche" for himself in the romance genre; his subsequent films Kadhal Desam (1996), Kadhalar Dhinam (1999) and Kadhal Virus (2002) were also in the same genre.
 Murali, reprised his role as a final year medical college student in Baana Kaathadi (2010), which marked the debut of his son Atharvaa.
 Vaibhav's character in Meyaadha Maan (2017) was shy, which led director Rathna Kumar to name the character Idhayam Murali.
-Atharvaa also starred in a film titled Idhayam Murali, which is slated for release in mid-2025.
+Atharvaa also starred in a film titled Idhayam Murali, which was released on July 10 2026.
+The film's title was later reused as a serial under the same name by the same studio.